xraypy/xraylarch/doc/xray/index.rst

 Much of the X-ray spectroscopic data comes from the compilation of :cite:ts:`elamtables`.
-The core-hole widths for excited electronic levels comes from :cite:ts:`Keski_Krause`, while elastic X-ray scattering data, :math:`f_0(q)`,is derived from :cite:ts:`Waasmaier_Kirfel`.
+The core-hole widths for excited electronic levels comes from :cite:ts:`Keski_Krause` and :cite:ts:`Krause_Oliver`, while elastic X-ray scattering data, :math:`f_0(q)`,is derived from :cite:ts:`Waasmaier_Kirfel`.
 Anomalous cross-sections are available as based on the work of :cite:ts:`Cromer_Liberman`, using the implementation of :cite:ts:`Brennan_Cowan`.
 In addition, values for absorption cross-sections and anomalous X-ray scattering factors from :cite:ts:`Chantler` (as from http://www.nist.gov/pml/data/ffast/index.cfm) are available.
 Except for the anomalous cross-section data from Cromer and